carlssonanton87/milestone-project-2/README.md

 ### Acknowledgments

-- Thanks to my mentor and the CI community for guidance on API integration and responsive design.
+- Thanks to the CI community for guidance on API integration and responsive design.
 - Special shout‑out to peers for UX feedback during peer reviews.